Snowblind019/AWS-SCS-Mastery-Through-Failure/Domain 1 - Threat Detection and Incident Response/Notes/Inspector.md

 **Amazon Inspector** is your **always-on CVE radar** for EC2, containers, and Lambda.
 Use it to **rank risk sanely** (exploitability + exposure), **push fixes automatically** (**SSM**, rebuilds, layer bumps), and **prove closure** via Security Hub.

-Keep images small, patch EC2 on rails, centralize Lambda layers, and let Inspector watch the rest.
-Done this way, **Snowy’s stack** spends less time vulnerable and more time boring—in the best, sleep-thro